We will look into the

 It is not possible to attack your application by knowing its AppID.
 If a malicious user obtains your application's ClientID and ClientSecret, however, they will be able to access all of your application data as the app administrator.
 The ClientID and ClientSecret, therefore, need to be secured just like the login password of the developer portal.

-Be careful when you paste your codes in your posts in places like support communities.
-Make sure to hide the ClientID and ClientSecret.
 When you are sending a question to Kii support team, you only need to provide the AppID and server location.

 Finally, the HTML page is defined in the